Diagram spaces, diagram spectra, and spectra of units: Introduction

-induces a Quillen equivalence with the category of spaces. \end{theorem} The construction of the model structure is carried out for a general diagram category $\sD$ satisfying a few axioms and may be of independent interest.
+Furthermore, both of these model structures are Quillen equivalent to Quillen's model structure on $\sU$. \end{theorem} The construction of the model structure is carried out for a general diagram category satisfying a few axioms and may be of independent interest.
 The model structures will be used throughout the paper but their construction is delayed to \S\ref{model_structure_section}.
-According to \cite{rognes_log}, Sagave and Schlichtkrull have also proved this result, at least for $\bbI$-spaces.
+The Quillen equivalence with spaces follows from Theorems \ref{quillen_equiv_FCP} and \ref{quillen_equiv_If_spaces_L-spaces} (see Remark \ref{equiv_with_spaces}).
+In the case of $\bbI$-spaces, this model structure has also been constructed by Schlichtkrull and Sagave \cite{ss}.

 Moving on from diagram spaces, let $\sM_{*}$ denote the category of $*$-modules \cite{BCS}.
-This is a symmetric monoidal category Quillen equivalent to $\sU$ whose commutative monoids are the algebras for the linear isometries operad $\sL$ and thus are $E_{\infty}$ spaces. $\sM_{*}$ is the model for spaces corresponding to $S$-modules and we have an adjunction:
+This is a symmetric monoidal model category Quillen equivalent to $\sU$ whose commutative monoids are equivalent to algebras for the linear isometries operad $\sL$ and thus model $E_{\infty}$ spaces. $\sM_{*}$ is the model for spaces corresponding to $S$-modules and we have an adjunction:

 Readers of \cite{EKMM} should be warned that $\Omega^{\infty}_{S}$ is \emph{not} the usual functor $\Omega^{\infty}$ on $S$-modules.
 Instead, $\Omega^{\infty}_{S}$ is a version of $\Omega^{\infty}$ that passes through the mirror-image categories $\sM^{S}$ and $\sM^{*}$.
 This is necessary to yield $*$-modules as output and to make the resulting adjunction work correctly.